jofaval/return-change-marchine/README.md

 ## Credits

-To my teacher (Pilar) from whom I learned this exercise.
+To my teacher (Pilar) from whom I learned this exercise.\
-And to Chelo, a teacher that mentioned this as a technical challenge for some bussiness
+And to Chelo, a teacher that mentioned this as a technical challenge for some bussiness.

+To this article [Golang Import Local Package](https://linuxhint.com/golang-import-local-package/) for explaining and providing helpful examples about import of local go packages.

 ## TODO